-Place Bourassa Mall is a 276,000 square foot enclosed shopping mall that is situated at the intersection of Boulevard Henri-Bourassa Est and Boulevard Lacordaire in Montreal, Quebec.
-A 128,000 square foot Zellers and a 43,000 square foot Super C grocery store anchor the site.
-Other major tenants include Pharmaprix, Bouclair, L'Aubainerie, SAQ, Yellow, Ardene, Le Grenier, and The Source.
+Place Bourassa is a 278,000 square foot enclosed shopping centre that is situated at the intersection of Boulevard Henri-Bourassa Est and Boulevard Lacordaire in Montreal, Quebec.
+A 128,000 square foot Zellers and a 43,000 square foot Super C grocery store anchor the shopping centre.
+Other major tenants include Pharmaprix, L'Aubainerie, SAQ, Yellow, Ardene, Le Grenier, and The Source.